 We urge you to protect yourself by making sure internet security software is installed and updated, by running scans and checking that your computer operating systems and software programs are up to date.
 You should also back up all important information such as files, photos and video in case your PC is locked by CryptoLocker, which encrypts all your files and renders your machine unusable until you pay a ransom – often hundreds of pounds.
 Businesses should also test their incident responses and business resilience protocols and work with their IT departments or suppliers to educate employees on the potential threat.

-Remember that making sure that updating your operating system and software are good habits to get into so you should be doing this on a regular basis.
+Remember that updating your operating system and software are good habits to get into so you should be doing this on a regular basis.

 Important warning about emails